kellyshreeve/kellyshreeve/README.md

 ### Curently Working On
 ⚡ Leveling up on Python and SQL
-🌱 Participating in Data Visualization and Machine Learning competitions
+🌱 Participating in data visualization and machine learning competitions
 :bulb: Learning about unsupervised learning, nueral networks, and Bayesian approaches

 ### Programming Languages